-Jonathan R. Weinberger is senior vice president of the Global Innovation Policy Center (GIPC) at the U.S. Chamber of Commerce.
+Jonathan R. Weinberger is executive vice president of the Global Innovation Policy Center (GIPC) at the U.S. Chamber of Commerce.
 Weinberger provides strategic guidance and leads advocacy efforts on behalf of GIPC’s member companies in tackling the emerging threats to intellectual property-driven innovation.

 Prior to joining the Chamber, Weinberger was vice president of innovation and technology at the Alliance of Automobile Manufacturers, the primary trade association for auto manufacturers that sell cars in the U.S. There he was responsible for coordinating industry programming on issues surrounding autos and the IoT.